 3. Puffing Billy Railway, Emerald, VIC

 Victoria has plenty of historic train trips and another pet-friendly option is the Puffing Billy Railway in the Dandenong Ranges.
-Although pets are restricted to travelling on this train only one or two days per month, on the Puffing Billy Dog Express.
+Although pets are restricted to travelling on this train about two days per month, on the Puffing Billy Dog Express.

 You’ll be asked your dog’s breed, so that you can be allocated to a suitable carriage compartment.
 All dogs should also be okay at being in close proximity to other humans and dogs.

 The Puffing Billy Dog Express trains depart Lakeside Station in Emerald, about a 60 to 90-minute drive from the centre of Melbourne, at 12:20pm.
 It’s a 40-minute journey onboard the train to Gembrook Station, meandering through the Wright State Forest and crossing over three historic timber bridges.

 With almost 2 hours spent in Gembrook, there’s plenty of time for a play in the adjacent J.A.C Russell Park or to walk a section of the Eastern Dandenong Ranges Trail.
 The return train arrives back in Lakeside at 3:20pm.

 A final pet-friendly historic train operating in Victoria is the Daylesford Spa Country Railway, which operates heritage trains between the popular spa town of Daylesford and Bullarto, the highest station in Victoria.

 Train rides take place every Sunday, as well as Wednesdays during school holidays.
 There are multiple departures per day, with the return journey along the 9km of track taking about an hour, including a short stop in Bullarto.
 Well-behaved dogs are allowed to join you on the ride.